rocktimsaikia/binhub/README.md

 ## Motivation

 The main motive behind this app is that the manual way of deleting a repo is quite tedious.
 And if you want to bulk delete redundant/old/fork repos then it can be a frustrating process.
-There are other alternatives like scripts written in various languages to bulk remove repositories but I prefer a UI while selecting what to delete because it is much more clear and just to be sure that you are not accidentally deleting any important stuff.
+There are other alternatives like scripts that does the same thing.
+But I prefer a UI while selecting what to delete because it is much more clear and just to be sure that you are not accidentally deleting any important stuff.

 <br/>